fengjixuchui/AurumRE/README.md

 - Packed by original packer
     - jmp control flow obfuscation, can mitigate by writing some code.

+### PE Packer

+The PE seems packed with not-known packer.
+2nd `.text` section is seemed made by packer to store stubs.

+Packed but it's totally human-readable.

 ### PE Sections

 ```